-DSG established the CDC Expert Panel on Macroeconomic Factors and Individual Violence to oversee, and contribute to (as coauthors), the production of a set of literature reviews and articles that were published as a book.
+DSG established the CDC Expert Panel on Macroeconomic Factors and Individual Violence to oversee, and contribute to the production of a set of literature reviews and articles that were published as a book.

-In 2000 DSG developed and has since operated the Model Programs Guide (MPG), an evidence-based repository that contains summaries on programs that meet specific methodological criteria and adhere to a strong theoretical base.
+An evidence-based repository that contains summaries on programs that meet specific methodological criteria and adhere to a strong theoretical base.

 A searchable database of evidence-based programs and practices in corrections and reentry, courts, crime and crime prevention, drugs and substance abuse, juvenile justice, law enforcement, and victims and victimization.